dingus221/PRMasterServer/README.md

 5. Buddying system is not implemented yet

 <strong>2.
-You can get more of what you want with a kind word and a google, than you can with just a kind word.</strong><br>
-I am no big coder, but using google is everything that has been needed here (all was largely already done before me, just needed minor adjustments from battlefield).
-Commenting stuff out and substituting "battlefield" for "civ4" are 2 methods that i have been using the most so far.
+How shit is done.</strong><br>
+Most code is already done in PR Master server.
+We just comment stuff that gives errors out.
+And substitute all mentions of battlefield for civ4.

 <strong>3.
-WANTED LOGS OF REAL GSSERVER<->CIV4 COMMUNICATIONS</strong><br>
+WANTED LOGS OF REAL GAMESPY<->CIV4 COMMUNICATIONS</strong><br>
 Logs of wireshark or other software, would help significantly.
-Currently i dont know what actually was sent.
-I am working with logs from similar games found on google.
-If you have any usefull related logs, please send them to me.
+Is really lame that nobody figured out how to use wireshark while gamespy was still up.

 <strong>4.
-More detail about irc server</strong><br>
-So far I can say that irc server doesnt need to communicate with masterserver.
-You can use any normal irc + GS peerchat server emulator 0.1.3b (http://aluigi.altervista.org/papers.htm#peerchat) from luigi.
-But it seems to be limited to max 2 clients.
-U can also use GSAIRCDTMM.
-It is written in delphi, but it contains dll(LALCIRCENCDEC) with encrypting functionality in c++ (this unnecesarily complicates things, but who gives a dong, was fastest way to implement).
+PEERCHAT SERVER</strong><br>
+GSAIRCDTMM - irc daemon supporting gs encoding and some gs custom irc commands.
+It is written in delphi7SE, it uses additional dll(LALCIRCENCDEC).

 <strong>